-Progesterone resistance syndromes refer to a set of conditions which cause cellular resistance to the hormone progesterone.
+Progesterone resistance syndromes (13) refer to a set of conditions that cause cellular resistance to the hormone progesterone.

 It may sound confusing at first but it can easily be explained:

-Certain conditions may lead to a downregulated (in total number) of progesterone receptor on certain cells.
+Certain conditions may lead to a downregulated (in total number) of progesterone receptors on certain cells.

 This means that it requires higher and higher levels of progesterone to have the same effect.

-It's not well understood exactly how progesterone resistance develops but it is suspected that high levels of estrogen probably contributes.
+It’s not well understood exactly how progesterone resistance develops but it is suspected that high levels of estrogen probably contribute.